shaun97/mighty-jaxx-coding-assignment-crud-app/README.md

 Feel free to use any hosting providers that support the above technologies

-## Requirements
-- React
-- Any state management library.
-Redux is preferred, but no penalty for using other state management libraries.
-No props drilling
-- MongoDB or Firestore database
-- Node.JS
-- Express.JS

-You have 14 days upon receiving this test to complete and submit it back to us

 ## Instructions
 The respective source folders for both parts contains instructions on how to set up each service.